SolidWallOfCode/solidwallofcode.github.io/_sources/poc/poc-index.rst.txt

 Partial Object Caching
 ****************************

-Partial object caching is the ability to cache range requests and assemble full objects from them.
+Partial object caching is the ability to cache and serve range requests.
+Doing this requires a major restructuring of the cache logic.
+This means this is not a feature that can be turned on or off, even at build time.

+Once these changes are made some other significant features become easier to include in the overall work.
+These features include

+*  Stale while revalidate support in the core.
+*  Collapsed forwarding.

 .. toctree::
    :maxdepth: 2